fsetti/milliq_mcgen_DY_lightMesons/decayMCP/README.md

 `evtnum_offset` is the value at which to start numbering events (so if you're making multiple files, event numbers don't overlap).

+**Note:** the milliQan demonstrator eta/phi location is hardcoded into runDecays.cc.
+If this changes, you need to edit this.

 ### File format
 Output root tree has the following branches: